 8. Ivan Marcano (Villarreal) - The Cantabrian hardman was signed for a hefty €6m.
 Although not an earth shattering figure, it is still quite a substantial amount for a Villarreal side who went into the new season knowing they had to spend wisely to reinforce their team because of the global financial crisis.

-But the 22-year-old has not been able to stamp his authority on the Yellow Submarines' defence.
+But the 22-year-old has not been able to stamp his authority on the Yellow Submarines' defense.
 He has made just 15 appearances and most of them have been disappointing performances.
 Ever since his dreadful display in the 6-2 defeat to Real Madrid back in mid-February, Marcano has never made it back to the starting XI.

 7. Miguel Angel Moya (Valencia) - Los Che have had problems finding a reliable custodian ever since Santiago Canizares retired.
 Timo Hildebrand and Renan Brito were just replacements who never quite settled in at the Mestalla.
 Last summer, the club opted to make another venture into the transfer market and they picked up Moya from Mallorca for close to €6m.
 He became the first choice in the opening few rounds of the league season but, after conceding nine goals in four games, he was quickly dropped from the side in favour of 38-year-old Cesar Sanchez, who was initially seen as a short-term solution when he joined from Tottenham Hotspur in the winter of 2009.